cartographer-project/cartographer/docs/source/index.rst

    :hidden:

-`Cartographer`_ is a system that provides real-time simultaneous localization and mapping `SLAM`_ across multiple platforms and sensor configurations.
+`Cartographer`_ is a system that provides real-time simultaneous localization and mapping (`SLAM`_) in 2D and 3D across multiple platforms and sensor configurations.

 .. _Cartographer: https://github.com/googlecartographer/cartographer
 .. _SLAM: https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping